qoyri/anti-veille/README.md

     - **User Input Monitoring:** Utilizes Windows API (`GetLastInputInfo`) to check for recent keyboard, mouse, or touch activity.

 2. **Inactivity Timer:**
    Both detection methods reset a countdown timer.
-If no activity is detected (by either method) within a preset time (e.g., 10 minutes), the app puts the computer to sleep.
+If no activity is detected (by either method) within a preset time (e.g., 10 minutes), the app puts the computer to lock session.

 3. **Auto-Installation:**
    Upon first launch, if the executable is not located in `%LocalAppData%\AntiVeille`, the app: